jayden-woo/connected/client/README.md

-# React UI of the CRM
+# React User Interface of the CRM

 ### Stacks